 It is also possible to add a video texture to the Albedo texture slot.
 The following formats are currently supported: .mp4, .mpg, .m2v, .3gp, .avi, .mov, and .mk.

-When selecting a video file as the Albedo texture, transparency-related material settings become unavailable, although applying a mask texture still remains possible.
-The adjustment or inversion of the brightness of the video texture in the Enscape Texture Editor are unavailable in this scenario.
+When selecting a video file as the Albedo texture, transparency-related material settings become limited to Cutout-Transparency allowing for the application of a mask texture.
+The adjustment or inversion of the brightness of the video texture in the Enscape Texture Editor becomes unavailable in this scenario.

 Video Texture assigned to Albedo slot in Enscape Material Editor